-In order to prepare for the eventual task of paying bills, your teen needs a checking account.
+To prepare for the eventual task of paying bills, your teen needs a checking account.
 A custodial checking account gives you a chance to show how to monitor the account and balance it.
-Checking accounts generally come with a debit card, which is a good precursor to a credit card.
+Checking accounts typically come with a debit card, which is an excellent precursor to a credit card.

 Start building credit